translate/translate/docs/formats/php.rst

 PHP
 ***

-Many `PHP <https://en.wikipedia.org/wiki/PHP>`_ programs make use of a localisable string array.
+Many :wp:`PHP` programs make use of a localisable string array.
 The toolkit supports the full localisation of such files with :doc:`/commands/php2po` and po2php.

 .. _php#example: